TsuPeiChiu/DNAshapeR/index.md

 ### Citation
 If you are using DNAshapeR for your analysis, please cite:
-* T.-P. Chiu , F. Comoglio, T. Zhou, L. Yang, R. Paro, and R. Rohs: DNAshapeR: an R/Bioconductor package for DNA shape prediction and feature encoding (2015).
-Bioinformatics.
-In press.
+* T.-P. Chiu , F. Comoglio, T. Zhou, L. Yang, R. Paro, and R. Rohs: DNAshapeR: an R/Bioconductor package for DNA shape prediction and feature encoding.
+Bioinformatics 32, 1211-1213 (2016).

 ### Contact
 Please do not hesitate to contact us: tsupeich@usc.edu federico.comoglio@bsse.ethz.ch